These unique book storage ideas for the whole house are a fun way to organize your books so they’re always close at hand!

 Going vertical is another way to display books that you enjoy reading.
 It allows them to double as artwork in a homey, non-pretentious way.
 You’ve probably seen books displayed this way mostly in kids rooms (we’ve done this in a couple of different nursery and kid’s rooms) but it could easily look just as good with an adult book collection.

 I would love to try this somewhere in our home with my Ann of Green Gables collection, but just haven’t found the perfect spot for it.
-If you are looking for a more grown-up style display, I would use ledges like these and intermix some art to keep it cohesive with the feel of a main living space.
+If you are looking for a more grown-up style display, I would intermix some art to keep it cohesive with the feel of a main living space.